twispotler/magento2-mailplus-connector/README.md

 Connect your webshop to your MailPlus account.

 NOTE: This version is for Magento 2.2 or higher.
 Please use [version 1.3.5](https://github.com/SpotlerSoftware/magento2-mailplus-connector/releases/tag/v1.3.5) for Magento 2.1.
 A MailPlus eCom account is required to utilize the following features.
-Please contact MailPlus to setup your account.
+Please contact Spotler http://www.spotler.com (formerly known as MailPlus) to setup your account.

 ## Installation using composer